vjnvisakh/LearningReactJs/README.md

 ReactJs is a <b>Javascript library</b> that is concerned with making user interfaces.
 React makes it easy to make <b>Components</b> which are nothing but reusable html blocks.

+<h2>History of React</h2>

+React was developed by Jordan Walke, a software Engineer at Facebook.
+He was inspired by XHP, which is an HTML component framework for PHP.

 <h2>Virtual DOM</h2>

 The browser follows something called a Document Object Model(DOM) to update the elements or to form an HTML page.